willemvanoort/ContainerCommander/README.md

 Shipyard also requires Bower and Grunt.
 Additionally we make use of forever, to avoid screening our application.
 Install them globally with the following command.

-> npm install -g grunt bower forever
+> npm install -g grunt grunt-cli bower forever

 Next we will load the needed front end dependancies with Bower, and run our inital build script with grunt.

 > bower install && grunt build

+(If running as root do)

+> bower install --allow-root && grunt build

 Lets start Shipyard.